wangren09/wangren09.github.io/_pages/about.md

       <li><strong>04/2023</strong> Our paper on Enhancing Healthcare Model Trustworthiness through Theoretically Guaranteed One-Hidden-Layer CNN Purification was accepted by ICLR 2023 TML4H.
 Congrads to Hanxiao and Zeyu!</li>
      <li><strong>03/2023</strong> I will serve as a guest editor for the upcoming special issue on <a href="https://www.mdpi.com/journal/electronics/special_issues/Z9OT1GN32T">Advances in Enhancing Energy and Power System Stability and Control</a> in the journal, Electronics (check our <a href="https://drive.google.com/file/d/1TdKJvo8JpZqUlQ5HwdKl7tVm1Vig39UJ/view?usp=sharing">banner</a> and <a href="https://drive.google.com/file/d/1kAhydZnUKRz4JP97O4Rl_7SVoRM1NJJk/view?usp=sharing">flyer</a>).
 This is an incredible opportunity to contribute to the cutting-edge research in this field and I would like to invite you to join me in this endeavor.
 Please consider submitting your paper to this special issue!
       <li><strong>02/2023</strong> I received the <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2246157&HistoricalAwards=false"><strong>NSF CISE Research Initiation Initiative (CRII) Award</strong></a> [<a href="https://www.iit.edu/news/engineering-professor-receives-grant-immune-system-inspired-machine-learning-research">News</a>] on <strong>Immune-Inspired Learning Foundations of Neural Network General Robustness</strong>.
 Thanks NSF for the support!</li>
       <li><strong>02/2023</strong> Our paper on Physics-Aware Backdoor Attacks in Power System Applications was accepted by the 2023 IEEE PES General Meeting.
-Congrads to Jianing!</li>
+Congrats to Jianing!</li>
       <li><strong>02/2023</strong> I gave a talk on Practical Machine Learning Attacks and Defenses at Wayne State University</li>
       <li><strong>01/2023</strong> Our paper on poisoning attack mitigation using self-training was accepted by AAAI’s Workshop on AI Safety and was selected as the <a href="https://safeai.webs.upv.es/index.php/best-paper-award/">Best Paper Award Finalist</a>.</li>
       <li><strong>12/2022</strong> Our paper on Physics-Constrained Adversarial Training was accepted by IEEE Transactions on Artificial Intelligence.</li>